finos/a11y-theme-builder/docs/motivation/solution.md

 ![layers](../../_images/layers.png)

 Additional theme layers can be applied by the user to generate themes that are effectively a combination of atomic layers.
-Initially layering support is provided for the following accessibility preferences:
+Initially, layering support is provided for the following accessibility preferences:

 * Dyslexic preferences